About OP-EZY

 Why Microsoft Windows?

-Some people may be wondering, "Why does OP-EZY now have a Windows server?".
-To put it simply, there are some tools and programs that only work in ASP.NET, these programs may not run correctly with software such as Mono, so we have built a Windows server to develop software and web services using these technolgies.
+Some people may be wondering, “Why does OP-EZY now have a Windows server?”.
+To put it simply, there are some tools and programs that only work in ASP.NET, these programs may not run correctly with software such as Mono, so we have built a Windows server to develop software and web services using these technologies.
 OP-EZY will still use Linux on our main server, but some services my be called upon from our Windows server.
-The Apache web server software allows for domains, sub-domains and even certain files and folders to be passed through to a seperate server internally, meaning that our Windows server (and any future servers, Linux or Windows) to run through our main site without the need for opening new ports, or aquiring a second IP address.
+The Apache web server software allows for domains, sub-domains and even certain files and folders to be passed through to a separate server internally, meaning that our Windows server (and any future servers, Linux or Windows) to run through our main site without the need for opening new ports, or acquiring a second IP address.

 Keep watching this space for exciting developments coming soon to OP-EZY through the use of our multiple server configurations.